fighting332/improved_clothes_segmentation/README.md

 # improved_clothes_segmentation
-This project of clothes segmentation was finished by Xianyao Chen, who worked for E-commerce companies (MIX:D,  믹스디) of South Korea in 2021.
+This project of clothes segmentation was finished by Xianyao Chen, who is serving for E-commerce companies (MIX:D,  믹스디) of South Korea in 2021.

 [1] Target: clothes segmentation